Our top pick for

 TTM: trailing 12 months

-There are currently 3.0 million Brooks Automation shares held short by investors – that's known as Brooks Automation's "short interest".
-This figure is 5.4% up from 2.9 million last month.
+There are currently 1.9 million Brooks Automation shares held short by investors – that's known as Brooks Automation's "short interest".
+This figure is 12.9% down from 2.2 million last month.

 There are a few different ways that this level of interest in shorting Brooks Automation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Brooks Automation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Brooks Automation.

 Find out more about how you can short Brooks Automation stock.

 Dividend payout ratio: 38.1% of net profits

 Recently Brooks Automation has paid out, on average, around 38.1% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 0.42% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Brooks Automation shareholders could enjoy a 0.42% return on their shares, in the form of dividend payments.
 In Brooks Automation's case, that would currently equate to about $0.4 per share.

 While Brooks Automation's payout ratio might seem fairly standard, it's worth remembering that Brooks Automation may be investing much of the rest of its net profits in future growth.

 Brooks Automation's most recent dividend payout was on 25 March 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 3 March 2021 (the "ex-dividend date").